Campaign unveiled for permanent memorial to Sussex singer Dame Vera Lynn

 Backed by Dover MP Natalie Elphicke and Dover District Council, the Memorial Statue aims to be a permanent reminder to future generations of Dame Vera’s career, as well as her contributions to the Armed Forces and many charities at home and abroad.

-A new song, ‘Irreplaceable’, will be released, performed by singer Katie Ashby and composer Dominic Ferris, and written by New Zealand musician Vicki Lee.
+A new song, ‘Irreplaceable’, has been released, performed by singer Katie Ashby and composer Dominic Ferris, and written by New Zealand musician Vicki Lee.

 All proceeds from downloads of the song will go towards the Memorial Statue.